-Multiple control options-including MicroTech controls with our Protocol Selectability feature-provide easy, low cost integration of Daikin unit ventilators into the building automation system of your choice (see page 25).
-You can also operate these units individually or in a client-server control configuration.
+Multiple control options-including MicroTech controls with our Protocol Selectability feature-provide easy, low cost integration of Daikin unit ventilators into the building automation system of your choice (see "MicroTech® Controls (Optional)" on page 23).
+You can also operate these units individually or in a server-client control configuration.

-MicroTech controls come with on-board BACnet MS/TP communications, with the option for LonTalk to communicate control and monitoring information to your BAS, without the need for costly gateways.
+MicroTech controls come with on-board BACnet MS/TP communications with the option for LonTalk to communicate control and monitoring information to your BAS, without the need for costly gateways.
 Unit controllers are LonMark certified with the optional LonWorks communication module.